This article explains how individual risk indicators contribute to the overall risk severity of a file event.

 User risk indicators

-User risk indicators apply risk scores to file events based on user behavior automatically detected by Incydr, and based on inclusion in high risk groups such as departing employees.
+User risk indicators apply risk scores to file events based on user behavior automatically detected by Incydr, and based on inclusion in the Departing watchlist.

 Applies to risky file activity automatically detected by Incydr, including: